nitin42/pro-branch/README.md

 This function is quite similar to [Recompose's `branch`](https://github.com/acdlite/recompose/blob/master/docs/API.md#branch) helper.
 It takes an array of objects where each object has two properties, `when` and `render`.

-`when` accepts a function which, when evaluated to true renders the component that was specified.
-It gets passed the owner props.
+`when` accepts a function which gets passed the owner props.
+If it returns true then it renders the component that was specified.
+It .
 Here is an example -

 ```js
 const React = require('react');